WESTFIELD WASHINGTON PUBLIC LIBRARY:

-Status: Librarian II – Staff – Professional – Non-Exempt
+Status: Manager I – Staff – Professional – Non Exempt

-General Summary: Assists with the planning, organizing and coordinating of activities connected with the selection, maintenance and operation of the Children’s Services Department.
-Presents infant and school age programming.
+General Summary: Plans, organizes, supervises and coordinates activities connected with the selection, maintenance and operation of the Children’s Services department, children’s collections and children’s programming.

 Principal Duties and Responsibilities:

-- Responsible for planning, implementing, and overseeing all aspects of school age and infant programming.
+- Responsible for planning, implementing and overseeing all aspects of Children’s programming.

 - Serve on Library Committees when necessary.

-- Participates in professional organizations, conferences and continuing education seminars/webinars to keep up to date on professional library practices as they relate to the library.
+- Participates in professional organizations, conferences and continuing education seminars to keep up to date on professional library practices as they relate to the library.

 Secondary Duties and Responsibilities: